ZhaoHaoRu/CMU15445-learning-record/README.md

 1. **Lecture note in Chinese**:  for lec2 - 8，I only record something that I think difficult to understand， for lec9 - 24, I record everything in detail.
 2. **Project tips**: I finish project0-4 without leaderboard optimization，I write down some of the problems and difficulties I encountered during the implementation process.
-3. **Testcases**: The testcase I added based on the results of the online test.
+3. **Testcases**: The testcases I add base on the results of the online test.